Modern history of Syria: World War II and the founding of the UN

-Republic of Syria 1946-1963
+Syrian Republic (1946–1963)

 Syrian independence was acquired in 1946.
 Although rapid economic development followed the declaration of independence, Syrian politics from independence through the late 1960s was marked by upheaval.
 The early years of independence were marked by political instability.

 In 1948, Syria was involved in the Arab-Israeli War with the newly created State of Israel.
 The Syrian army was pressed out of the Israeli areas, but fortified their strongholds on the Golan and managed to keep their old borders and occupy some additional territory.
 In July 1949, Syria was the last Arab country to sign an armistice agreement with Israel.

 In March 1949, Syria's national government was overthrown by a military coup d'état led by Husni al-Zaim in a coup.
 Some authors claim involvement by the United States CIA.

 Later that year Zaim was overthrown by his colleague Sami al-Hinnawi and Adib al-Shishakli.
 The latter undermined civilian rule and led to Shishakli's complete seizure of power in 1951.
 Shishakli continued to rule the country until 1955, when growing public opposition forced him to resign and leave the country.
 The national government was restored, but again to face instability, this time from abroad.
 After the overthrow of President Shishakli in a 1954 coup, continued political maneuvering supported by competing factions in the military eventually brought Arab nationalist and socialist elements to power.
 Between 1946 and 1956, Syria had 20 different cabinets and drafted four separate constitutions.

 During the Suez Crisis of 1956, after the invasion of the Sinai Peninsula by Israeli troops, and the intervention of British and French troops, martial law was declared in Syria.
 Later Syrian and Iraqi troops were brought into Jordan to prevent a possible Israeli invasion.
 The November 1956 attacks on Iraqi pipelines were in retaliation for Iraq's acceptance into the Baghdad Pact.
 In early 1957 Iraq advised Egypt and Syria against a conceivable takeover of Jordan.